Ferdila-doank/scrapping_earthquake_data/README.md

-# ETL for earthquake data & send email (/days) using python + airflow
+# ETL for Earthquake Data & Send Email (/Days) Using Python + Airflow